jtfell/blog/posts/2016-11-08-how-pretty-is-your-css.markdown

 ```

 As promised, we get back the ratio we started with and a “fit” value close
 to one.
 So far, so good.

+### Showdown

-The true test will be analysing some real CSS
+The true test will be analysing some real CSS frameworks.
-frameworks though.

 ```
 Basscss:    ratio: 1.212, fit: 0.9921